-Swab, Spit, Or Stay Home?
+Swab, Spit Or Stay Home?
 A Wide Variety Of Plans To Keep Coronavirus Off Campus

 The potential risks — physical, educational and financial — may boomerang back on individual students: Two weeks after University of North Carolina students, as instructed, returned to the flagship campus in Chapel Hill with the promise of at least some in-person learning, all classes went online.
 Early outbreaks at UNC surged from a few students to more than 130 in a matter of days.
 Most undergrads have about a week to clear out of their dorms.

-"It's really tough," says neuroscience major Luke Lawless, 20.
+"It's really tough," neuroscience major Luke Lawless, 20, says.
 "Chapel Hill is an amazing place, and as a senior it's tough to know that my time's running out — and the virus only adds to that."

 Local politics over local infection rates

-The education professor behind Davidson's College Crisis Initiative, Chris Marsicano, points to a few big factors driving the extreme diversity of approaches: One is simply the sheer diversity of schools in the U.S., another is the tendency of many colleges to follow the leads of more prestigious institutions.
+The education professor behind Davidson's College Crisis Initiative, Chris Marsicano, points to a few big factors driving the extreme diversity of approaches: One is simply the sheer diversity of schools in the United States; another is the tendency of many colleges to follow the leads of more prestigious institutions.
 State and local politics also play a big role.

 "Some states have very strong and stringent mask requirements.
 Some have stronger stay-at-home orders.
 Others are sort of leaving it up to localities.
-So the confluence of politics, institutional...imitation and different needs that the institutions have are driving the differences," Marsicano says.
+So the confluence of politics, institutional ... imitation and different needs that the institutions have are driving the differences," Marsicano says.

 Location matters a lot, too, Marsicano adds.
-He points to urban schools, like George Washington University and Boston University, where the conditions of the immediate environment are often beyond the control of the school.
-That's different from places like the University of the South, located in remote and rural Sewanee, Tennessee.
+He points to urban schools, such as George Washington University and Boston University, where the conditions of the immediate environment are often beyond the control of the school.
+That's different from places such as the University of the South in remote and rural Sewanee, Tenn.

 "It's a lot easier to control an outbreak if you are a fairly isolated college campus than if you are in the middle of a city," Marsicano says, noting that 90% of students will return to the small Sewanee campus.